pfheatwole/thesis/source/foil_geometry.rst

     estimation (fitting a model to flight data).

-  * Explicit (as opposed to parametric) representations make it difficult to incorporate deformations.
+  * Explicit (as opposed to parametric) representations make it difficult to incorporate deformations programmatically.
 There are a variety of interesting situations that deform a paraglider wing: trailing edge deflections due to braking, C-riser piloting, accelerator flattening, weight shift, cell billowing, etc.

   * [[These statements are true, but again: not unique to this parametrization?]]